-It’s no secret that our bodies are made of mostly water - anywhere from 50-70 percent.
+It’s no secret that our bodies are made of mostly water – anywhere from 50-70 percent.
 While humans can go about three weeks without food, they can only go about four days without water.
 It is one of the most important substances on earth, as all plants and animals need it to survive.
 Drinking more water is one of the easiest things that we can do to encourage good health.
-Here’s more information why.
+Here’s more information why it’s so vital, especially while cleansing.

 Proper hydration boasts huge health benefits.
 It helps keep our joints lubricated, body temperatures regulated, digestive systems working at top speed and toxins eliminated just to name a few.
 Not drinking enough water can cause sleepiness, sunken eyes, dry skin, low blood pressure, rapid heartbeat and breathing, and more mildly, headaches, irritability, and poorer physical and cognitive performance.
 Cellular respiration, the series of metabolic reactions that transforms food nutrients into energy, actually relies on water – talk about important!